Sparkplug84/MS3-LegoMinifigureCatalogue/README.md

 * Javascript – Used to provide some simple interactive features of the website.
 * jQuery – Used to initialize some Materialize components.
 * Popper.JS – Used to aid the responsiveness of the website.
 * Python – Used for the main functionality of the site.
-All CRUD (Create, Read, Update, Delete) functionality is provided by Python through flask and other imported technologies in the ‘app.py’ Python file such as PyMongo, flask PyMongo,
+All CRUD (Create, Read, Update, Delete) functionality is provided by Python through flask and other imported technologies in the ‘app.py’ Python file such as PyMongo, flask PyMongo, bson.objectid and bcrypt.
+These are all listed at the top of the app.py file.
-* MongoDB –
-*
-*
-*
+* Flask - Flask framework was used to create the routes for the CRUD functionality.
+* Jinja - Jinja templating language was used to project some of the Flask functionality onto the frontend to make only certain features arrpear when a user is logged on for example.
+* MongoDB – MongoDVB was used as the backend database where collections were stored, created, updated and retrieved through the Flask routes.
+* Font Awesome - Font Awesome was used to display the social media icons in the footer.
+* Google Font - 1 Font was imported from Google Fonts and the URL can be found in the base template.
+* Balsamiq - This was used to build the wireframes that were then uploaded to the Gitpod IDE.
+* Tables Generator - Used to create the tables inserted here in the README file.

 [↥ Back to top](#Mark-McClean)